isoraqathedh/isoraqathedh.github.com/uzje/index.md

 As a result the system is much more expensive and lacks much of the flair that the tram system has.

-There are other light rail systems in the Bakyłand and the Hundred, but on the other hand
+There are other light rail systems in the Bakył and the Hundred, but they are comparatively less well-developed and more linear.
+In particular they tend to run more like minibuses than actual trams.

 ## Busses ##
 Host to the largest bus fandom in the world (!),